botto/wireguard_rest_api/README.md

 # WireGuard REST API

-*If you need any modifications/improvements to this project, please let me know.
-There is still some work to be done on the project, to get all answers/errors in JSON.*
+*If you need any modifications/improvements to this project, please let me know.*

 This webserver allows you to control one wireguard interface located on the server.
 It allows you to get/set configuration of the WireGuard device, and also about the Peers configured on the device.